Rangers learn potential Europa League last 16 opponents - when is the draw and how to watch

 When is the Europa League final?

 Rangers reached the final two years ago, losing on penalties to Eintracht Frankfurt after a 1-1 draw in Seville.
-If Philippe Clement’s side make it all the way again they will travel the shorter journey to the Aviva Stadium in Dublin, which will host the Europa League final on Wednesday, May 22, 2024.
+If Philippe Clement’s side repeat the feat they will make the shorter journey to the Aviva Stadium in Dublin, which will host this season’s Europa League final on Wednesday, May 22, 2024.

 Comments